Azimio la Umoja: History

 The alliance unveiled their manifesto at Nyayo National Stadium in June 2022.
 On 18 August 2022, 7 MPs, 2 senators, and two governors left Azimio and joined the rival Kenya Kwanza alliance of president-elect William Ruto.
 The next day, 2 more MPs, one from the UPIA and another from the DAP-K, switched to Kenya Kwanza as well.

-After losing the 2022 elections to Kenya Kwanza, Azimio la Umoja became the main opposition alliance.
+After losing the 2022 elections, Azimio la Umoja became the main opposition alliance.
 On 4 October 2022, Ruto lifted the ban on genetically modified crops, making Kenya the second country in Africa to approve them.
 Wiper Democratic Movement leader Kalonzo Musyoka has asked the president to reconsider the ban and also urged the clergy to intervene in the matter.